 Poster Session Requirements and Details

-As a required part of the M.Eng.
+As a required partof the M.Eng.
 Design Project, all M.Eng. students are expected to present a poster during the ECE M.Eng.
 Poster Session.
-The 2018 event was held on Tuesday, May 8 in the Duffield Hall Atrium.
+The 2019 event will be held on Monday, May 6, 2019 in the Duffield Hall Atrium.
 Students are also required to submit a PDF of the poster along with their M.Eng.
-Design Project Report, which was due on Tuesday, May 22, 2018 by 12:00 PM.
+Design Project Report, which is due on Friday, May 17, 2019 by 12:00 PM.

 Judges, Awards and Expectations of Winners